devanshamin/gorilla/berkeley-function-call-leaderboard/README.md

 python eval_runner.py --model gorilla-openfunctions-v2 claude-3-5-sonnet-20240620 gpt-4-0125-preview gemini-1.5-pro-preview-0514 --test-category rest javascript
 ```

-### Model-Specific Optimization
+#### Model-Specific Optimization

 Some companies have proposed some optimization strategies in their models' handler, which we (BFCL) think is unfair to other models, as those optimizations are not generalizable to all models.
 Therefore, we have disabled those optimizations during the evaluation process by default.
-You can enable those optimizations by setting the `USE_{COMPANY}_OPTIMIZATION` flag to `True` in the `model_handler/constants.py` file.
+You can enable those optimizations by setting the `USE_{COMPANY}_OPTIMIZATION` flag to `True` in the `.env` file.

 ## Changelog